SquilliamX/NFTs-2024/notes.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## How to interact with deployed contracts from the command line Notes:
+## How to interact with deployed contracts from the command line Notes

 After you deploy a contract, you can interact with it: